serafinski/LangGraph-Compare/docs/getting_started.rst

 Creating visualizations
 =======================
-We are going to use :func:`langgraph_log_parser.visualize.generate_visualizations` to generate and save every visualisation available.
+We are going to use :func:`langgraph_log_parser.visualize.generate_visualizations` to generate and save every visualization available.

-**I'm not going to go into details on every single visualization function and what every singe one do - we will focus on one saves every visualisation available to experiment img directory - since it's the easiest approach.**
+**I'm not going to go into details on every single visualization function and what every singe one do - we will focus on one saves every visualization available to experiment img directory - since it's the easiest approach.**

 You can find every function specification in module :mod:`langgraph_log_parser.visualize`.

-Once again utilize the :code:`initialize_experiment` properties.
+Once again, utilize the :code:`initialize_experiment` properties.

 .. code-block:: python